redis/NRedisStack/CONTRIBUTING.md

 2. Do the changes in your fork
 3. Write your tests

 4. Use the `docker run -p 6379:6379 -it redis/redis-stack-server:edge` as your local environment for running the functional tests.
+You can also use Development Container as described below.
 5. Make sure your tests pass using `dotnet test`
 6. Push your changes to GitHub
 7. Open a pull request

-### Development Container
+## Development Container

 Development Containers are an easy way to define and setup a reproducible development environment by using containers.
 NRedisStack provides a [development container environment](https://containers.dev/) that can be used to get running relatively fast without focusing on the different Redis deployments.